 - improve the quality of and access to the urban fringe

-- conserve and enhance the Thames riverside spaces ALGG SPG Document
+- conserve and enhance the Thames riverside spaces ALGG Supplementary Planning Guidance (SPG) Document

 In March 2012 the document Green Infrastructure and Open Environments: The All London Green Grid was published.
-This is Supplementary Planning Guidance to The London Plan.
-During the consultation period prior to the publication of this document GiGL submitted formal comments which can be seen here.
+This is Supplementary Planning Guidance (SPG) to The London Plan.
+During the consultation period prior to the publication of this document GiGL submitted formal comments.

 The ALGG divides London into eleven areas, based predominately on the landscape and character of different areas of the city.
 Each Green Grid Area has a more detailed area framework document, detailing specific interests in that area and listing green infrastructure projects.